JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 difficulties added to them?
 This might have been the case with some women–but how could it be the case with me?
-In the days when I was a thief, I had run fifty times greater risks, and found my way out of difficulties to which THIS difficulty was mere child’s play.
+In the days when I was a thief, I had run fifty times greater risks, and found my way out of difficulties to which _This_ difficulty was mere child’s play.
 I had been apprenticed, as you may say, to frauds and deceptions–some of them on such a grand scale, and managed so cleverly, that they became famous, and appeared in the newspapers.
 Was such a little thing as the keeping